 Violone and Double Bass

-Each student arrives with their own background, profile and preferences, and our initial aim is to cater to everyone’s wishes.
-At the same time, we encourage a broad experience of the unfamiliar – instruments with different tunings, various historical bows, etc. – in order to approach the historical context of bass players in the Baroque era, where “adaptability” was the order of the day.
+Each student arrives with their own history, profile and preferences and my initial aim is to accommodate the wishes of each individual.
+At the same time I encourage a broad experience of the “unfamiliar“ - instruments of different tunings, varying historical bows, etc. - in order to approach the historical context of bass instrument players of the baroque era, where “adaptability“ was the order of the day.

-The role of all basso continuo instruments is, of course, an essential element of Baroque musical language.
-Furthermore, given the importance of polyphonic tradition in Baroque language, an essential element of the historical double bass and violone course is regular bass consort classes.
-These classes are an important opportunity for all bass players to refine their chamber music skills and understanding of counterpoint.
-An intuitive understanding of harmony, in addition to its contextual application and performance on a given instrument, is essential for in-depth training in the field of early music.
-This aspect of the art of bass playing occupies a fundamental place in the approach to skills transmission, as important (if not more so!) as the pure technical mastery of the chosen instrument, however essential that may be.
+The role of all instruments of the basso continuo section is of course an utterly essential element within the musical language of the baroque era.
+Whatsmore, given the importance of the polyphonic tradition within the baroque language, an essential element of historical double bass and violone course is the regular Bass Consort classes I coordinate.
+These provide an important opportunity for all bass instrument players to hone their chamber music skills and understanding of counterpoint.
+An intuitive understanding of harmony, in addition to its contextual application and execution on any given instrument, is paramount to a thorough training in the field of early music.
+This very aspect of the art of bassline-playing takes a fundamental place in my approach to “skills-transmission“, as important (if not more so!) as the sheer technical mastery of one’s chosen instrument, however essential that may be.

 Requirements for the entrance examinations :